jrising/OptiMimi.jl/README.md

-# OptiMimi: Mimi wrapper for optimization
+# OptiMimi: Optimization of Mimi models

-OptiMimi provides a simplified interface for finding optimal parameter values for Mimi models.
-The core interface consists of `problem` to define the optimization problem, and `solution` to solve it.
+OptiMimi provides a simplified interface for finding optimal parameter values for Mimi models (https://github.com/anthofflab/Mimi.jl).
+The core interface consists of `problem` to define the optimization problem, and calls to `solution` to solve it.

+The package provides two major approaches for performing optimization:
+General and Linear programming.
+The General approach allows takes full models and applies non-linear optimization techniques to optimize parameters within them.
+The Linear programming approach allows models to define linear operation matrices which represent the computations they perform in Mimi's `run_timestep` function.
+In addition, OptiMimi offers a way to automatically generate these matrices.

 OptiMimi supports autodifferentiation using ForwardDiff.
 To use it, the Model must be created with the optional `autodiffable` set to